mickymacirl/CI-P3-FruitHM/README.md

 * know how many attempts are left
 * play a game that is not timed

+As a Site Administrator I want to:

+* have the random text file, player messages, and images separated into different files to facilitate easy editing
+* offer the player a straightforward and understandable game

 ### Program Goals

 ### User Stories